-Applicants who do not have SAT scores of 480 or better or have not completed college level course work in English and/or Mathematics with a grade of C or better at an accredited institution are required to complete placement tests in reading, writing, math, and basic algebra or ESL, math and basic algebra.
+Applicants who do not have minimum SAT scores of 540 ENG and 510 MAT or have not completed college-level course work in English and/or Mathematics with a grade of C or better at an accredited institution are required to complete placement tests in reading, writing, math, and basic algebra or ESL, math and basic algebra.

 Central Maine Community College evaluates basic academic skills using the College Board's Accuplacer® computer based test series.
-The tests evaluate basic skills in reading, writing, mathematics, elementary algebra, and ESL using a series of standardized examination questions.
+The tests evaluate basic skills in reading, writing, mathematics, elementary algebra, and ESL using a series of standardized examination guestions.